Dr. Lattin’s Teaching at LSU

 BIOL 7901 Graduate seminars (various topics)

 Dr. Lattin occasionally offers one-credit graduate seminars on topics of interest to her students.
-In Fall 2024, she is planning to offer a seminar on Sensory Physiology.
+In Spring 2023, she taught a seminar on Microbial Ecology.
+In Fall 2024, she taught a seminar on Sensory Physiology.

 Prerequisites: Must be a Master’s or PhD student at LSU.
 Senior-level undergraduates may be able to take this course with special permission from Dr. Lattin.